 Sport Chrono Across the Range

 Sport Chrono is no longer a 911 only option.
 It spans almost the whole Porsche lineup, and the package adapts to each car.
+The core idea stays the same, but what it controls shifts with the model.

-On the 911 and the 718 Boxster and Cayman, it is the classic sports car kit: modes, launch control, dynamic mounts, and the dashboard timer.
-On the Panamera and the Cayenne it brings the same modes and launch control to a large body, and the Sport Response button makes a heavy SUV feel surprisingly alert.
-A Cayenne with the package can shave several tenths off its 0 to 60 time.
+On the Panamera and the Cayenne the package brings the same modes and launch control to a large body.
+The Sport Response button makes a heavy car feel surprisingly alert, and a Cayenne with the package can shave several tenths off its 0 to 60 time.

 On the electric Taycan the idea carries over but the hardware changes.
 There is no engine to remap and no turbo to spool, so the package focuses on the suspension, the launch control, and keeping the battery in its happy temperature window for repeated hard runs.
-The dashboard chronograph is still there, now as a nod to tradition rather than a stopwatch for a flat six.

 How It Evolved

-The package has changed a lot since the 997.
-In that era it was a Sport button and the dashboard clock, with overboost on the turbo cars.
+In the 997 era, Sport Chrono was a Sport button and the dashboard clock, with overboost on the turbo cars.
 The 997 set the template, but it was a simpler thing than what you get today.
+There was no mode dial and no Sport Response button.
+You pressed Sport, and the car got a touch keener.

 The big leap came with the facelifted 991 generation around 2016, when Porsche added the steering wheel mode dial and the Sport Response button, borrowing the idea from the 918 Spyder.
 That turned Sport Chrono from a single button into a complete control center.
 You can trace the rest of the story in our 911 generations guide.